mrVdZ/cBlock2025/README.md

 }

 void draw(){
-     // THis runs as a linear loop 30 frames per second }
+     // This runs as a linear loop 30 frames per second }

 ```